surevasudevareddy/skill-tracker-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Insatalltion Issue fiex
+This project builds on angular version 13.0.0 and if you have any issue while setuping it inlocal, pls run below commands

+npm i @angular/cli@13.0.0-rc.0 - which installs 13.0.0-rc version.
+ng add @ng-bootsrap/ng-bootstrap - which adds bootstrap npm audit fix --force - if you face any issues while building the application this will help to resove the version compatibility issues.